ramrom/rams_dot_files/cheatsheets/lua_cheatsheet.md

 - devhits: https://devhints.io/lua
 - created in brazil in 1993
 - motto: "mechanisms instead of policy"
+- Lua is compiled by Lua compiler into byte code, then byte code interpreted by Lua VM
+- LuaJIT uses JIT compiler that generates machine code directly
+    - JIT still compiles to byte code before being interpreted by Lua VM
+    - LuaJIT interpreter records runtime stats when executing byte code, loops and function calls are tracked
+        - when threshold exceeded, JIT compiler triggers, and converts that to machine code using it's IR(intermediate representation)
+- LuaJIT only supports Lua 5.1

 ## FEATURES
 - has "metamechanisms" to build complex language features: tables, closures, coroutines